-- We do not properly reverse dieting by slowing increasing calories back up from a deficit.
+- We do not properly reverse diet by slowly increasing calories back up from a deficit.

 - Too aggressive (or too low) of a calorie deficit - starvation mode!

-- We do to much cardio and not enough weight/strength training.
+- We do too much cardio and not enough strength training.